 Be Wary of Candles.

-There’s an uptick in home fires in the days right around Halloween, according to FEMA.
+There’s an increased risk of home fires in the days surrounding Halloween.
 One culprit?
 Decorations—especially when placed too close to an open flame or heat source.
 Use something other than a real flame inside your jack-o’-lantern.
 (See other pumpkin-carving tips) Also, avoid using extra-dry autumn décor, such as hay bales or corn husks.

 Watch the Stove.